ozefreitas/M-PARTY/README.md

 ## Installation

-PlastEDMA is, for now, avaliable for Linux platforms though GitHub repository clonning, using the following line in a git bash terminal inside the desired (empty) folder:
+PlastEDMA is, avaliable for Linux platforms though GitHub repository clonning, using the following line in a git bash terminal inside the desired (empty) folder:

 ```
 cd path/to/desired/dir